harshulgandhi/salesfast/Catalog.md

 #### [Function 2]: Dynamically updating incentive amount:
 Incentive is the primary source of motivation for many SalesReps.
 It is set to a fixed value by District Manager at the beginning of the quarter.
 SalesFast will calculate performance of each SalesRep (as described in Function 1 above), and update the incentive (increase or decrease) based on this performance.

-**Priority:** High

-**Implemented:** NA

-### [Merit 9] Less time consuming and smoother correspondence among SalesRep and Managers:
-In absence of an integrated tool, sales activities require constant flow of update emails between SalesRep and managers.
-SalesReps and managers spend a lot of time on such activities.
-For example:

-- SalesRep need to update managers about outcome of a meeting
-- Manager having to communicate to the Rep any change in his/her alignment with a particular physician
-- Any update in the training material or sales policies need to be communicated to SalesRep explicitly

-SalesFast provides an **integrated platform** to perform these updates and the respective communication is taken care of by the software application itself.

-#### [Function 1]:
-After a sales call, SalesRep, from his own portal, can submit update about the call based on a fixed set of parameters, for example which physician was visited and which medicine was discussed, what is the status of this physician - _Specified_,_Prospecting_,_Lost_.
-This submission will be visible to the respective District Manager.

-**Priority:** High

-**Implemented:** NA

-#### [Function 2]:
-District Manager and National Heads can change the alignment of a SalesRep from one physician to another.
-This **information immediately gets percolated down** to other users who are using the system, including SalesReps.
-Thus there is no need to explicitly inform SalesRep about this change.

-**Priority:** Medium

-**Implemented:** NA

-#### [Function 3]:
-SalesRep have a fixed set of material using which they are trained.
-This material will be available on SalesFast and can be updated by National Head or District Manager.
-These updates need not be explicitly communicated to the SalesRep as they will have 'read-only' access to the same (updated) material.

 **Priority:** Medium